nitezabelaj/CloudTool-Powered-by-MicrosoftAzure/README.md

 # CloudTool – Powered by Microsoft Azure

-## Përshkrimi i Projektit
+## Project Description
-**CloudTool – Powered by Microsoft Azure** është një aplikacion demonstrues i zhvilluar në gjuhën **C++**, i cili simulon funksionalitete bazë të një sistemi cloud.
-Projekti është ndërtuar për qëllime edukative dhe akademike, me fokus në organizimin e kodit përmes **funksioneve**, si dhe në paraqitjen e koncepteve kryesore të cloud computing.
+**CloudTool – Powered by Microsoft Azure** is a demonstrative application developed in **C++** that simulates basic functionalities of a cloud system.
+The project is designed for educational and academic purposes, with a focus on organizing code using **functions** and presenting core concepts of cloud computing.

-Ky projekt shërben si një bazë e thjeshtë për të kuptuar strukturën logjike të një aplikacioni cloud, duke përfshirë regjionet, shërbimet, sigurinë dhe menaxhimin e resurseve.
+This project serves as a simple foundation for understanding the logical structure of a cloud application, including regions, services, security, and resource management.

-##  Struktura e Programit
+## Program Structure
-Funksioni `main()` shërben si pika hyrëse e aplikacionit dhe thërret funksionet në një rend logjik për të simuluar rrjedhën e një aplikacioni cloud.
+The `main()` function acts as the entry point of the application and calls the functions in a logical sequence to simulate the workflow of a cloud-based application.

-Kodi është i ndarë në funksione për:
+The code is structured into separate functions to ensure:
-- Lexueshmëri më të mirë
+- Better readability
-- Mirëmbajtje më të lehtë
+- Easier maintenance
-- Zgjerim të mundshëm në të ardhmen
+- Potential future scalability

-##  Teknologjitë e Përdorura
+## Technologies Used
-- **Gjuha:** C++
+- **Language:** C++
-- **Konceptet:** Funksione, kushte (`if-else`), parametra, output në console
+- **Concepts:** Functions, conditional statements (`if-else`), parameters, console output
-- **Mjedisi:** Console Application
+- **Environment:** Console Application

-##  Qëllimi Akademik
+## Academic Purpose
-Ky projekt është realizuar për:
+This project was developed to:
-- Aplikimin e funksioneve në C++
+- Apply function-based programming in C++
-- Kuptimin e logjikës së një aplikacioni cloud
+- Understand the logic behind a cloud application
-- Ndërtimin e një baze për projekte më të avancuara në cloud computing
+- Build a foundation for more advanced cloud computing projects

-##  Zgjerime të Mundshme
+## Possible Extensions
-Në të ardhmen, projekti mund të zgjerohet me:
+In the future, the project can be extended with:
-- Menu interaktive
+- Interactive menus
-- Ruajtje të të dhënave në fajll
+- File-based data storage
-- Autentikim më të avancuar
+- Advanced authentication mechanisms
-- Simulim të shërbimeve reale të Microsoft Azure
+- Simulation of real Microsoft Azure services

-##  Autorët
+## Authors
-Ky projekt është zhvilluar si pjesë e një pune akademike nga ekipi i **CloudTool – Powered by Microsoft Azure**.
+This project was developed as part of an academic assignment by the **CloudTool – Powered by Microsoft Azure** team.